mtthwcnnrs/csv-utilities/README.md

 1. Run `pip install -r requirements.txt`
 1. Run `python .\csv-compare.py` and follow the prompts

-        NOTE: The excel sheets need to have the same columns to work.

 ## Example

 If you followed all of the instructions above, you can use the example files in `/examples` to do an example compare.
 The output show look like this: